Subscribe to updates

 Streets and Walkways Sub-Committee Draft Minutes

 The committee was scheduled to note the draft minutes and non-public summary of the Streets and Walkways Sub-Committee meeting held on 9 December 2025.
-These minutes covered discussions on various projects, including the St Paul's Gyratory Transformation Project, the Fenchurch Street Area Healthy Streets Plan, the Transforming Fleet Street project, and the Pedestrian Priority Streets Programme for Old Jewry.
-A key decision from the Streets and Walkways Sub-Committee was to make the Experimental Traffic Order on Old Jewry permanent, retaining its southbound opening for motorised traffic and two-way access for cyclists.
+These minutes covered discussions on various highway and public realm projects, including the St Paul's Gyratory Transformation Project, the Fenchurch Street Area Healthy Streets Plan, the Transforming Fleet Street project, the Pedestrian Priority Streets Programme on Old Jewry, Moorgate Crossrail Station Links, and the Cool Streets and Greening Programme.
+Decisions made included approving design packages, budgets, and the incorporation of Section 278 works into programmes.
+A key decision was made regarding the Old Jewry Experimental Traffic Order, which was resolved to be made permanent.

 Attendees